grafana/grafana/docs/sources/panels/field-options/configure-all-fields.md

 +++
 title = "Configure all field"
-keywords = ["grafana", "field options", "documentation", "format fields"] type = "docs" weight = 300
+keywords = ["grafana", "field options", "documentation", "format fields", "change all fields"] type = "docs" weight = 200
 +++

 # Configure all fields

-To change how all fields display data, you can change an option in the **Field** tab.
-In the **Overrides** tab you then override that for specific fields.
+To change how all fields display data, you can change an option in the Field tab.
+In the Overrides tab, you can then override the field options for [specific fields]({{< relref "configure-specific-fields.md" >}}).

 For example, you could change the number of decimal places shown in all fields by changing the **Decimals** option.
 For more information about options, refer to:
    - [Standard field options]({{< relref "standard-field-options.md" >}}), apply to all visualizations that allow transformations.